nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui.md

 To learn more about Polymer and how you can start building your elements you can check out our [Polymer Guide]({{page page='polymer-guide'}}).

-It is important to keep in mind that Polymer is but a means to an end, it's there to make the job of building custom elements simpler, it is not a commitment in terms of application framework, web components are a standard and interoperability with other frameworks that build on web native technologies should be ensured.
+It is important to keep in mind that Polymer is but a means to an end.
+It's there to make the job of building custom elements simpler, it is not a commitment in terms of application framework.
+Web Components are a standard and interoperability with other frameworks that build on web native technologies should be ensured.

-This promise of interoperability and the ease of use of components built with the Polymer library led us to the creation of our own Nuxeo elements, a set of custom elements provided by us that not only allowed us to build our UI but also made available to developers so they too can build their own custom UIs.
+This promise of interoperability and the ease of use of components built with the Polymer library led us to the creation of our own Nuxeo elements, a set of custom elements provided by us that allowed us to build our UI and which we've made available to developers so they too can build their own custom UIs.

 ### Nuxeo Elements